 "Hey I optimized the server application code in the cluster web farm environment through the implementation of virtual data access functions in the base class which enabled the derived classes to polymorphically populate hashtables without running into the risk of memory leakage."

 hoping to impress some women within earshot when in fact most normal and healthy people roll their eyes and groan in pain vowing never to invite us again.
-Hey but it gets us through the night.
+Well, but it gets me through the night.

 During my twelve years in corporate America, I had to endure what I would like to call "Corporatese" which is a glossary of corporate buzzwords and phrases employed by management.
 Plain English was a long lost concept at the company where I spent most of my twenties.

 Often times, within days after getting a memo from upper management painting a rosy picture of the company in Corporatese gibberish, would we first hear the news of a looming round of layoffs from news outlets such as the Los Angeles Times and CNN, but seldom from our own management.
 Even as my co-workers vanished day after day, the flow of propaganda replete with clichés and platitudes from management never relented.

 "We are reorganizing to better serve our customers"

 "We will produce the highest quality products, using empowered team dynamics in a new Total Quality paradigm."

 Much of this has been thoroughly satirized and discredited by Dilbert and movies like Office Space (I will not party with you if you have not seen Office Space.
 Not that you will take this threat seriously, but still), but yet Corporatese continues to flourish and torment.
 They must have not gotten the memo.